 To do so, you first need to retrieve the ID of the commits whose files you want to compare.
 You can accomplish this task using the git log –pretty=oneline command, which returns a brief summary of all the commits in a repo:

 This command returns:

 Now, suppose we want to compare these two commits.
-We could do so using the following syntax:
+We can do so using this command:

 git diff 5141ea9c41cdc7152408bfcab54a910f34441855 749055ee99df2aa6f5adc4cbe4bfc708395f1c2e